Skip to main content

 • What can you do to improve your AML knowledge further?

-What is “Source of Funds” (SoF)?
+What Is “Source of Funds” (SoF)?

 SoF verification might sometimes involve reviewing bank statements showing the specific funds that are intended to be used.
 However, it is generally not sufficient to simply view a bank statement to see money entering/leaving that account in isolation.
 Instead, you should be able to identify a paper-trail of financial records which enable you to track the finances back to a legitimate, original source.